 A higher resolution camera will allow you to capture more detail in your images, which can be useful if you plan to print your photos at large sizes or crop them heavily in post-processing.

-But in fifteen years of shooting interior photography 98% what I’ve shot is presented electronically on web sites, social media, PDF’s etc. The largest I’ve ever printed were double page magazine spreads. which are around 16 inches.
-A 12 megapixel camera can produce an 18 inch print without pixelation.
+But in fifteen years of shooting interior photography, most of what I’ve shot is presented electronically on websites, social media, PDF, etc. The largest I’ve ever printed were double-page magazine spreads. which are around 16 inches.
+A 12-megapixel camera can produce an 18-inch print without pixelation.

 If you’re on a tight budget I would recommend a used Canon 5D Mark II at 21 megapixels.
 You can buy one on Ebay for less than $400.

 When I started, I avoided tilt-shift lenses because of the expense and rationalized I could fix perspective distortion in Photoshop.
 As I got more serious about interior photography, I felt showing up on an architectural shoot without a tilt-shift lens was unprofessional, and honestly, it is.

 Once I started using the them I wondered how I ever did without them.
 They not only eliminate perspective distortion but also give centimeters of control when composing the frame.
 And if you’re doing stitches they work brilliantly.